alexisrsantos/PRIS_BoardofDirectors/README.md

 # Introduction
-Here I provide the data and code for replicating my visualization of board of directors for the Puerto Rico Institute of Statistics data.
+Here I provide the data and code for replicating my visualization of Sex, Education, and Representation Sector board of directors for the Puerto Rico Institute of Statistics data.

 # Organization
 1. Code includes the code required to produce the analytical datasets to produce both figures.